6 Less-Crowded Hot Springs in Colorado

 One of the best times to go is in summer (late June or early July) to see the largest migration of bats that feed for a short period in the old Orient Mine.
 It is one of the most unique things you can do in Colorado!

 Advanced reservations are required and limited.
-You must purchase an OLT membership ($35) for access to reservations to enjoy hot springs and accommodations.
+You must purchase an OLT membership ($35) to access reservations for hot springs and accommodations.

 Orvis Hot Springs and Spa